mmmangooo/Milestone-Project1/README.md

 ## Credits

 ### Content
+* The content for the about page was created by Elenore Henriksson, with some editing by Isabelle Ängsås
+* The content fot the rest of the website was created by Isabelle Ängsås
+* All content has been

 ### Media
-All images is taken and provided to the developer by the photographer herself and are used with permission from the people appearing in the photos.
+All images is taken by, and provided to the developer by, the photographer herself and are used with permission from the people appearing in the photos.

 Social media icons are from Font Awesome -  [Font Awesome](https://fontawesome.com/)